NSombekke/Logic-LLM/blogpost.md

 ## <a name="ltl">Extension: Linear Temporal Logic</a>

-Second, we extend the Logic-LLM by introducing Linear-time Temporal Logic (LTL), which enhances standard propositional logic to express properties that hold over time-based trajectories.
+In addition to standard propositional logic, we extend the Logic-LLM by introducing Linear-time Temporal Logic (LTL), which enables the expression of properties that hold over time-based trajectories.
 This extension is particularly useful in robotics and automated planning, where paths must comply with temporal constraints.
 LTL's semantics can effectively capture command specifications in the temporal domain.

+**Syntax and Semantics**
 Formulas in LTL over the set of atomic propositions ($P$) adhere to the following grammar:

 $$
 \begin{align*}